Elisa Roner: Career

 Roner, Camilla Alberti and Erica Benzini won the bronze medal in the junior women's team compound event at the 2017 European Indoor Archery Championships held in Vittel, France.
 She also competed in the junior women's compound event.
 Roner won two medals at the 2018 World Indoor Archery Championships held in Yankton, United States.
 She won the silver medal in the junior women's individual compound event and the bronze medal in the junior women's team compound event, alongside Elisa Bazzichetto and Sara Ret.
+This event will later be renamed Indoor Archery World Series and Elisa will win the Finals in Las Vegas in 2023 and 2024.

 Roner won two gold medals in junior events at the 2019 European Indoor Archery Championships held in Samsun, Turkey.
 In that same year, she won the bronze medal in the junior women's compound event at the 2019 World Archery Youth Championships held in Madrid, Spain.
 In 2021, Roner competed at the World Archery Championships held in Yankton, United States.
 She competed in the women's compound and women's team compound events.
 In the individual event, she was eliminated in her second match by Natalia Avdeeva of Russia and in the team event, the Italian team was eliminated by France in the first match of the elimination round.

 Roner, Irene Franchini and Marcella Tonioli won the bronze medal in the women's team compound event at the 2022 European Indoor Archery Championships held in Laško, Slovenia.
 Sara Ret, Marcella Tonioli and Elisa Roner won the silver medal in the women's team compound event at the 2022 European Archery Championships held in Munich, Germany.
 She lost her bronze medal match in the women's individual compound event.

 In 2023, she represented Italy at the European Games held in Poland.
 She won the gold medal in the women's individual compound event.
 Roner and Marco Bruno won the bronze medal in the mixed team compound event.
 In the same year, she also competed at the World Archery Championships held in Berlin, Germany.
 She competed in the women's individual compound, women's team compound and compound mixed team events.

 Roner won the gold medal in the women's individual compound event at the 2024 European Indoor Archery Championships held in Varaždin, Croatia.
 She won the silver medal in the women's team compound event, alongside Andrea Nicole Moccia and Marcella Tonioli.
 A few months later, she won the silver medal in the women's individual compound event at the European Archery Championships held in Essen, Germany.